Wikki2000/Authentication_With_Email_API/README.md

 # User Authentication With Email
 This documentation outlines the API endpoints used for user authentication through email verification.
+The process begins when the user submits their email address.
+A 6-digit confirmation code is sent to the provided email address to verify ownership.
+Once the email is verified, the user can complete their registration and then log in.

+# [POST] /api/send-confirmation-code
 The primary functionality includes sending a confirmation code to the user's email to verify their identity.
 Below are the details for each endpoint, including request and response formats.

-# [POST] /api/send-confirmation-code
 ## Request Body:

 ```python